Your Financial Award

 Receiving your Financial Aid Award

-Applicants for Fall 2021 admission will receive merit scholarship awards with a notice of admission.
-Provided we have received your 2021-22 FAFSA, need-based financial aid awards, including eligibility for need-based Saint Michael’s Grants, federal grants, federal loans, and work-study will be provided after you receive your admission decision.
+Applicants for Fall 2022 admission will receive merit scholarship awards with a notice of admission.
+Provided we have received your 2022-23 FAFSA, need-based financial aid awards, including eligibility for need-based Saint Michael’s Grants, federal grants, federal loans, and work-study are awarded after you after you receive your admission decision.
 Financial aid awards for applicants are sent by mail.
-After May 2021, new students beginning enrollment in the fall of 2021 will also have access to their award letter in the mySMC portal.
+After May 2022, new students beginning enrollment in the fall of 2022 will also have access to their award letter in the mySMC portal.

-Financial aid awards for continuing Saint Michael’s students will be available online in Summer 2021.
-Watch your Saint Michael’s email (you’ll get your account by the end of May) for your award notification.
+Financial aid awards for continuing Saint Michael’s students will be available online in Summer of 2022.
+You will be notified by email at your Saint Michael’s email address.

 Tentative Financial Aid Award